-PhD student at CERMICS (Ecole Nationale des Ponts et Chaussées) under the supervision of Gabriel Stoltz.
+PhD student at CERMICS (Ecole Nationale des Ponts et Chaussées).

 My focus is on the understanding of statistical physics and random systems from a mathematical perspective, both concerning theoretical and practical aspects.
-To be more specific, my PhD is concerned with designing efficient algorithms for sampling rare events probabilities in random systems, such as Feynman-Kac dynamics or adaptive algorithms.
-I have also been involved in a Machine Learning project for statistical physics in collaboration with the French Nuclear Agency and the Los Alamos National Laboratory, and I am still interested in the links between statistical physics, high dimensional sampling and Machine Learning.
+This includes rare events analysis, large random matrices, high dimensional sampling, small temperature systems.
+I am also interested in the links between statistical physics, high dimensional sampling and machine learning.